KhaledCodes/Visualising-Earthquakes/README.md

 I used leaflet to create the map.
 Features and properties of the map include:

--Zooming in and out
+1. Zooming in and out
--The bigger circles are higher magnitude earthquakes -Clicking on each circle brings up it's location, the time it happened, and it's magnitude
+1. The bigger circles are higher magnitude earthquakes
+1. Clicking on each circle brings up it's location, the time it happened, and it's magnitude

 Enjoy!